mstksg/functor-combinators/README.md

     This can be thought of as `Const e :*: f`.

     This type appears specialized --- as `EnvT (Sum Natural)` as `Step`, and also as the semigroupoidal functor combinator `EnvT Any` induced by of `LeftF`.
-For `Step`, the extra information tracks "how deep we are" in along a chain of possible branches, and for `EnvT Any` as an induced semigroup, it tracks if we are "pure" or "impure".
+For `Step`, the extra information tracks "how deep we are" in along a chain of possible branches, and for `EnvT Any` as an induced semigroup, the `Any` (a wrapped `Bool`) tracks if we are "pure" or "impure".

 *   **Constraint**